mfarache/jekyll-now/_posts/2018-10-22-Java-Grpc-REST.md

 We will focus in the async one eventually as is the most interesting, so we will see how it works spinning server and a couple of clients.

+The client will always use the same game, so multiple client instances can contribute to the same Hall Of Fame (remember the server supports multiple games).

+To create a more realistic example the client can be parameterized via java args so we can simulate different users accessing our server and submitting random scores.

 ```java
 public class AsyncGameServiceClient {